 Step 3: Clean the Dust Seal With Water

 Once you have slid the dust seal down, clean it properly with water or soapy water.
 Wipe off any sand, mud, and dust from the inside of the upper fork leg.
 Avoid pushing the dirt into the oil seal.
 Do not use a power washer or spray water upwards into the seals.

 Step 4: Use the Fork Seal Doctor

 Insert the fork seal doctor on the fork leg.
 Make sure the oil seal stamp is pointing up on the tool.

 Push the fork doctor up so that the thin upper edge will slide under the fork oil seal.
 Next, start rotating the tool to break free any dirt inside the oil seal.
 Keep working with the tool until all dirt is cleaned.
-After each rotation, clean any dirt and debris from the fork as well as the tool and then repeat until no dirt is visible on the tool or around the seal.
+After each rotation, clean any dirt and debris from the fork as well as the tool.
+Repeat until no dirt is visible on the tool or around the seal.

 Step 5: Reinstall the Dust Seal to Finish Cleaning Fork Seals

 Clean the fork leg and the tool one more time and reinstall the dust seal.
 Be careful when installing the dust seal in place.
 Slide it all the way up straight and make sure it seats well.
 Using a small amount of suspension oil will help lubricate and protect the seal during the installation.